 Tasks are divided into three types: general, sales lead, and support.
 You can view open and completed tasks under the Task tab.

 To ensure two people don’t reply to the same post in the feed view, Sprout Social will show when another user is responding to the post.
 For larger social teams, this feature can save a lot of time and prevent awkward double responses.

-Integrations and Extras
+Integrations and extras

 As an extra, Hootsuite users can make a landing page and run social contests and giveaways using the Campaigns function.

-What Sprout Social lacks in integrations, it makes up for in extras — namely, its “social CRM.”
+What Sprout Social lacks in integrations, it makes up for in extras — namely, its social CRM.
 For every account that follows you or that you follow, Sprout Social creates a record that stores interaction history as well as basic contact information.
 This information can be immensely helpful for salespeople, another way to build marketing and sales alignment.

 From a design perspective, Sprout Social is much easier to look at and use.
 Hootsuite favors function over form.
 Hootsuite has the edge in reporting, though Sprout Social offers more extras, like social CRM and audience discovery.

-In the end, it depends what you’re looking for.
+In the end, it depends on what you’re looking for.
 Both solutions are excellent tools for managing your social media, but the difference lies in which capabilities are most important to your organization.